 Citations are essential in your writing because citing sources is the only guaranteed way to avoid plagiarism.
-In addition, using citations when referencing quotes and paraphrased content gives proper credit to the original author, so you can use their idea or thought ethically in your academic writing.
+In addition, using citations when referencing quotes and paraphrased content gives proper credit to the original author, so you can use their idea or thoughts ethically in your academic writing.

 - The Importance of Citations in Academic Research Papers

 - 2. Improve Writer’s Research Ability

 - 4. Increase Your Overall Credibility

 - Different Citation Styles to Use in Writing